pandyke/bot-log-mining/README.md

 ```
 python3 measures.py
 ```
-A formalization of the 12 measures can be found in the following:
+In the following an explanation of all 12 measures is provided that is based on the algorithms in the file `measures.py`:
 ![Alt text](https://github.com/pandyke/bot-log-mining/blob/main/measure_formalizations/Measure_formalizations.JPG?raw=true "Measure formalizations")